OmerKahveci03/Spatio-Temporal-Variation/README.md

 ## Prerequisites
 - Download the raw tissue data from the gtex database, and leave it in a local directory named "data".
 File path: \data
 - Download the supplementary file "supplementaryfile.xlsx" located in "data" directory as well.
 It is needed for all scripts that distinguish between AD genes and non-AD genes
+- Download "9606.protein.links.v12.0.txt" and store it in the "data" directory

 ## Scripts
 ### auto_normalized.R